 Published on November 25th, 2011 | by cinderboy35

-Luna Story: ELs – Sequel to Luna Online
+Luna Story: ELs – Sequel to the popular Luna Online announced

 Looks like Eyasoft is back in business after facing some financial troubles earlier on, which was partially helped by Nexon Korea buying some of the company’s shares.
-Business side apart, this is Luna Story: Els, a sequel to both Luna Online and Luna Plus, taking place in the familiar Blueland as well.
+Business side apart, this is Luna Story: Els, a sequel to both Luna Online and Luna Plus, taking place in the familiar Blueland.

 If you are wondering what does “ELs” stands for, it is actually the new core feature which will be found in this game.
 El, in singular form, stands for the new pet beings players will obtain.